centau/ecr/api/restrictions.md

 Breaking these restrictions can result in *undefined behavior*.

-## Iteration
+## Modifing During Iteration

 This applies to the iteration of views, observers and groups.

 - During iteration, adding or removing components from entities not currently being iterated can *invalidate the iterator*.

-## Groups and views
+## Groups and Views

-Using groups add extra limitations to adding components during views.
+Using `Registry:group()` adds extra limitations to adding components during views.

 - When iterating a view of a single component that is owned by a group, adding all the components required to add an entity to the group may *invalidate the iterator*.

-- When iterating a view of multiple components lead by a group-owned component, adding all components required to add the entity to that same group will *invalidate the iterator*. [`View:use()`](View#use) can be used to specify a component to lead that is not owned by the same group to get around this.
+- When iterating a view of multiple components lead by a group-owned component, adding all components required to add the entity to that same group will *invalidate the iterator*. [`View:use()`](View#use.md) can be used to specify a component to lead that is not owned by the same group to get around this.

     In short, when iterating a view that includes group-owned components, do not add any component owned by any of those groups unless you
     1. specify a component to lead that is not owned by the same group as the components you intend to add.